Made a Mistake? Here Are 5 Things To Do To Recover

 Have you ever said something that offended your friend when you didn’t mean to?
 Or married someone who turned out to be a pretty bad fit?
 Or spent six years getting a degree on a topic you didn’t like very much?
 Or made an executive decision that cost your company hundreds of thousands of dollars?

-Knowing– with 99.9% certainty– that mistakes will be made, we’d be remiss not to prepare ourselves for what to do once they happen.
-Lo and behold the 5 things you should ever do when you make a mistake:
+Knowing with 99.9% certainty that mistakes will happen, we’d be remiss not to prepare ourselves for what to do once they happen.
+Here are five things that have helped me — and many of the people I've worked with — recover after making a mistake.

 1. Take 10 to 20 minutes to be mad or sad about it.

 So take some time to really hear your thoughts and notice the emotions underlying them.
 It’s likely that you’re experiencing some version of anger, frustration, or embarrassment.
 It’s also likely that underneath all this, you’re experiencing the very real and raw emotion of sadness and perhaps a sense of loss of what could have been.
 Whatever is there, let yourself feel it.
-It’s by feeling your rawest of emotions that your mistake can turn from a challenge into an opportunity.
+Making space for these emotions is often what allows us to begin moving from self-judgment toward learning.

 2. Take a nice long deep breath.